 Cleaning Tip #3: Invest in a Room Air Purifier

 While shopping for a dehumidifier, remember to invest in an air purifier too.
 These devices, often referred to as air cleaners, filter out airborne contaminants such as pollen, pet dander, dust, smoke, and mold spores, enhancing the quality of the air in your living space.
 Air purifiers are particularly beneficial for those suffering from allergies or asthma, but everyone can appreciate the improved air quality they provide.
 For guidance on the best available air purifiers, refer to Consumer Report’s list of the best air purifiers.

 Cleaning Tip #4: Consider Hardwood Floors Instead of Carpet

 While not a weekend project, those with allergies should seriously consider replacing carpets with hardwood floors.
 Carpets can become reservoirs for various allergens, with each step across the carpet potentially reintroducing dust, pollen, and pet dander into your living space, and consequently deteriorating the indoor air quality.
 Hardwood floors, in contrast, not only significantly mitigate indoor allergens but are also easier to maintain and clean.

 Cleaning Tip #5: Keep Unwanted Allergens Outdoors

-Sometimes, mold is hard to get rid of or can be hidden in hard-to-reach areas of your home like attic insulation and behind basement walls.
-If you find that you still have traces of mold or mildew, or if you smell a foul, moldy odor inside your home even after spring cleaning, call our mold removal specialists at 911 Restoration right away for a FREE visual mold inspection!
+Mold can sometimes stubbornly persist or hide in hard-to-access areas of your home like attic insulation or behind basement walls.
+If you notice persistent traces of mold or mildew, or encounter a persistent musty odor in your home even after thorough spring cleaning, don’t hesitate to contact our mold removal experts at 911 Restoration for a complimentary visual mold inspection (for property owners only)!